viktorteren/Seto/README.md

 ./TS_splitter <file_path> FC <optional_flags>
 ```

-Statistics are stored into *'stats.csv'* file (in the root folder).
-The data saved is the following:
+Statistics are stored into *'stats.csv'* file (in the folder from where the code is run).
+The file contains the following data:

 - file name
 - time region generation
 - time decomposition